Class of 2015

 Phyllis Raynor, PMC'15, was selected for the Substance Abuse and Mental Health Services Administration-funded American Nurses Association Minority Fellowship Program in 2016.
 That year, she earned her PhD as a first honor graduate from the Medical University of South Carolina in Charleston.

-Shelza Rivas, BA'12, MSN'15, DNP'17, was promoted to assistant professor at VUSN in June 2022.
+Shelza Rivas, BA'12, MSN'15, DNP'17, was promoted to assistant professor at VUSN in June 2022, and received the Patient Experience Award from Vanderbilt University Medical Center in November.
 She co-authored "Opioid Use Disorder Screening for Women across the Lifespan," published in Advances in Family Practice Nursing in May 2021, and co-presented, "Opioid Use Disorder Screening across the Women's Health Lifespan," at the National Association of Nurse Practitioners in Women's Health conference in October.
 She is co-author of "Sexual Violence Screening for Women across the Lifespan," published in Advances in Family Practice Nursing in May 2020.
 Shelza mentored VUSN PreSpecialty students on a medical mission trip to Guatemala in March 2019.
-She is an instructor at VUSN.
+She is an assistant professor at VUSN.